mtb04313/CE220692_TCPWM_Freq_Measure/README.md

 # CE220692 – PSoC 6 MCU Frequency Measurement Using TCPWM
 ## Ported to Modus Toolbox

 The original CE220692 was written for PSoC Creator.
-This has now been ported to Modus Toolbox 3.1
+This has now been ported to Modus Toolbox and tested on the PSoC 6 Prototyping Kit.

 ## Requirements